-Chromatically, the neutral colors and the concrete that was purposely exposed on the existing pillars, give this club a very urban character.
-In order to create vibrant and positive energy around this space, we felt the need to introduce a third, warmer hue, present in the various wooden elements.
+Chromatically, the neutral colours and the concrete that was purposely exposed on the existing pillars, give this club a very urban character.
+To create vibrant and positive energy around this space, we felt the need to introduce a third, warmer hue, present in the various wooden elements.
 Occasionally and with a very graphic objective, we also have some Yellow and Black finer points.

 Taking advantage of the configuration of this room, the free weights area is defined by its chromatic delimitation.
-This is a totally black space, the lighting is rougher and is placed in order to accentuate this separation.
+This is a black space, the lighting is rougher and is placed to accentuate this separation.

 Placed laterally to the main circulation, we have a triangular area in which the Spinning Studio is located.
 This is a room designed to provoke a unique type of experience.
 Through vertical bands of RGB LEDs that converge to a triangular backlit stage, inserted in a completely black space, we create an environment completely different from the whole club.

 In the box, all the existing walls and the concrete stairway were demolished to give a greater breadth to this entire area.
-Due to its glass facade and its double-height, we feel that this is one of the most important spaces in the club.
-Again, only black and white colors are used.
-We occasionally use the yellow color and the exposed concrete pillars refer to the new image of the club, strongly present in the expansion area.
+Due to its glass facade and its double height, we feel that this is one of the most important spaces in the club.
+Again, only black and white colours are used.
+We occasionally use the yellow colour and the exposed concrete pillars refer to the new image of the club, strongly present in the expansion area.